fawda123/oss2017_notes/lessons/day_two.md

  Then run: `git clone https://github.com/fawda123/myrepo.git` in whatever directory on Aurora.

  To see a file tree in Git Bash `cmd //c tree`

+### Communicating your research

+* Know your audience
+* Frame your message
+* Lead with results
+* Avoid jargon

+Create a hook, make it resonate

+The message box - lets you distill the message, target differnt audiences.
+For the issue, id the problem, so what, solutions, benefits *do it in this order!*:

+* The issue: overarching topic, frames the rest of the box
+* The problem: the part of the big picture you're addressing, often the research question, sets you up for so what?
+* The so what: why your audience should continue caring or listening to you, like a prism where message goes through and exits depending on the audience
+* The solution: outlines options to address the problem, can your address use these solutions?
+* The benefit: what benefits come from addressing the problem.
+Must connect with the so what.

+Making your message stick - no numbers!